 We ask our children to sign their Acceptable Use Agreement.
 This is designed to encourage behaviour that will help them stay safe online and become responsible users of IT.
 We ask parents to go through these agreements with their children, as we believe it is very important for school and parents to be working together on this issue.

-You can see the Acceptable Use Agreements for each age group
+You can see the acceptable use agreements for each age group:

-Please also find our Trust online safety policy here.
+Please also see our online safety policy.